xoluxp/alx-low_level_programming/0x12-singly_linked_lists/README.md

 0. Print list
 mandatory
 Score: 0.0% (Checks completed: 0.0%)
-Write a function that prints all the elements of a list_t list.
+Write a function that prints all the elements of a lis